matt-kiwi/ruru_template/README.md

 - Templates should be pure HTML.
 - Data source, simple Javascript object
 - Support multidimensional data objects
-- Same templates can run on browser of NodeJS backend
+- Same templates can run on browser or NodeJS backend
 - Generate flat HTML for HTML email.
 - Simple variable injection into template.
 - Array/Object processing for tables / lists.